Cambie26/industrial_agent/README.md

 # industrial_agent

+Demo project to show agentic AI capability.

 An agent that answers maintenance questions about a fleet of 100 turbofan engines.
-Ask it "which engines need attention?" and it decides which tools to call, calls them, and comes back with a judgement.
+One can ask it "which engines need attention?" and it decides which tools to call, calls them, and comes back with a judgement.

 No retrieval, no fine-tuning, no framework — a hand-written tool-use loop over